Pandu Naik

-Pandu Vassu Naik (31 August 1940 – 2 August 2016) was an Indian politician, businessperson and social worker from Goa.
-He was a former member of the Goa Legislative Assembly, representing the Sanguem Assembly constituency from 1984 to 1989 and 1994 to 1999.
+Pandu Vassu Naik (31 August 1940 – 2 August 2016) was an Indian politician, businessman, and social worker.
+He was a member of the Goa Legislative Assembly, representing the Sanguem Assembly constituency from 1984 to 1989 and 1994 to 1999.

 Early and personal life

-Pandu Vassu Naik was born at Benwado, Sanguem.
+Pandu Vassu Naik was born at Benwado, Sanguem in Portuguese Goa.
 He completed his formal education.
 He was married to Kishori Naik, the couple has two sons and a daughter.
 Naik loved participating in dramas and reading.
 He had a special interest to be part of the politics.
 He also practiced social work and resided at Bazarwada, Sanguem.

 Death

-On 1 August 2016 at 2:45 pm IST, Naik died from a brief illness, aged 75.
-His last rites were held the next day at 10:00 pm IST.
+On 1 August 2016, Naik died from a brief illness, aged 75.
+His last rites were held the next day.